IskanderSh/advices_api/README.md

 Here is written structures which I used for finding advices

 ### files/request.go
-Here I wrote all functions which implements GET requests and give me all 5) functions written in main.go(#main)
+Here I wrote all functions which implements GET requests and give me all 5) functions written in [main.go](#main)